PSDI-UK/psdi-data-conversion/README.md

 ## Testing

-Install the package requirements locally (ideally within a virtual environment) and test with pytest:
+Install the package requirements locally (ideally within a virtual environment) and test with pytest by executing the following commands from this project's directory:

 ```bash
 source .venv/bin/activate # Create a venv first if necessary with `python -m venv .venv`